 Richard enjoys working on high-value or complex probates and estate administration, particularly involving multiple jurisdictions.

 How do you help clients?

 If clients have been reluctant to seek good advice during their lifetime and have been caught out by an unexpected and untimely demise, the legal issues associated with the estate administration are often complex and messy, particularly when the values are high.
-I work on resolving those issues, often cross border, whilst my excellent team progress the day to day estate administration in parallel.
+I work on resolving those issues, often cross border, while my excellent team progress the day-to-day estate administration in parallel.

 - Providing tax and legal advice to a UK-based executive who wished to set up a family investment company and a charity as part of his overall succession plan.

-- Helping a Kuwait national resolve significant tax issues associated with an old, cheap Liberian company which had been holding a valuable UK residential property.
+- Helping a Kuwait national resolve significant tax issues associated with an old Liberian company which had been holding a valuable UK residential property.

 - Advising the UK resident trustees of a series of valuable trusts on how best to wind down the structures in favour of a wide class of beneficiaries.